astronomer/astronomer-cosmos/docs/dbt/install-options.rst

 Docker execution mode
 ---------------------

+Cosmos can run ``dbt`` tasks by running an isolated Docker container per task.
-Install the following package at the same level as other Airflow dependencies (preferably pinned):
+In this case, install the following package at the same level as other Airflow dependencies (preferably pinned):

 .. code-block:: bash